MicrosoftDocs/azure-docs/articles/data-factory/concepts-data-flow-monitoring.md

 ## View Data Flow Execution Plans

-When your Data Flow is executed in Spark, Azure Data Factory determines optimal code paths based on the entirety of your data flow.
+When your Data Flow is executed in Spark, the service determines optimal code paths based on the entirety of your data flow.
 Additionally, the execution paths may occur on different scale-out nodes and data partitions.
 Therefore, the monitoring graph represents the design of your flow, taking into account the execution path of your transformations.
 When you select individual nodes, you can see "stages" that represent code that was executed together on the cluster.
 The timings and counts that you see represent those groups or stages as opposed to the individual steps in your design.

 ![Screenshot shows the page for a data flow.](media/data-flow/monitor-new-005.png "Data Flow Monitoring")